 |$1,000,001 - $15,000,000||Reviewed Financial Statement and Bond Letter|

 |$15,000,001 and above||Audited Financial Statement and Bond Letter|

-- City staff will verify the information submitted in the questionnaire, bond letter, and financial statements, and interview the prime contractor's previous clients.
-City staff will use standardized rating criteria to evaluate the questionnaire and interviews, and will determine the prime contractor's maximum bidding capacity.
-Once prequalified, prime contractors will be eligible to bid on City projects for two years.
+- City staff will verify the information submitted in the questionnaire, bond letter, and financial statements, and interview the contractor's previous clients.
+City staff will use standardized rating criteria to evaluate the questionnaire and interviews, and will determine the contractor's maximum bidding capacity.
+Once prequalified, contractors will be eligible to bid on City projects for two years.

 - The prequalification program documents are not public records, subject to the Public Records Act, and are not open for public inspection.
 All information provided will be kept confidential to the extent permitted by law.
 The City reserves the right to reject any and all submittals and to waive any irregularities in the information contained therein.

-- Each Prequalification Program Questionnaire and any other submitted pages must be signed under penalty of perjury by an individual who has the legal authority to bind the prime contractor on whose behalf that person is signing.
+- Each Prequalification Program Application and any other submitted pages must be signed under penalty of perjury by an individual who has the legal authority to bind the prime contractor on whose behalf that person is signing.
 If any information provided by a prime contractor changes, the prime contractor must immediately notify the City and provide updated, accurate information in writing and under penalty of perjury.

-Note: A complete prequalification program package must be received at least 10 City working days prior to any bid opening on which the prime contractor wishes to bid in order to allow time for review, verification and approval.
+Note: A complete prequalification program application must be received at least 10 City working days prior to any bid opening on which the prime contractor wishes to bid in order to allow time for review, verification and approval.